Luciano Leitão Pedrosa

-Luciano Leitão Pedrosa (24 August 1965 - 9 April 2011), a television presenter and radio host in Brazil, was known for his broadcasts about crime and politics.
+Luciano Leitão Pedrosa (24 August 1965 – 9 April 2011), was a television presenter and a radio host in Brazil, who was known for his broadcasts about crime and politics.
 According to the Committee to Protect Journalists, the local media had reported that Pedrosa had received threats before he was killed.
 Police investigations at first did not follow the lead about threats as a motive but would later return to that as the motive and arrest two brothers and an accomplice who had threatened him.

 Since 1992, 17 other Brazilian journalists had been killed for their reporting before Pedrosa and confirmed by the CPJ.

 Career

 Luciano Leitão Pedrosa was a TV and radio public affairs programming host working for TV Vitória and Radio Metropolitana FM radio station.
 His TV show "Ação e Cidadania," which means "Action and Citizenship," aired for seven years.

 Death

 Luciano Leitão Pedrosa was shot and killed at a restaurant in Vitoria de Santo Antao, Pernambuco on the evening of 9 April 2011.
 The killer shot Pedrosa in the head after firing several shots and before leaving the scene of the crime on a motorcycle operated by an accomplice.
 According to the Diário de Pernambuco, Pedrosa had been threatened but did not report those threats.

 In all four people became the target of police investigations that had grown out of threats involving reports Pedrosa had made about drug trafficking, but one of those individuals was killed before his arrest.